Problems We Found In Bakersfield Drinking WaterRSS

 Source Of Bakersfield Drinking Water

-California Water uses a combination of local groundwater produced by 77 active wells (treated where necessary to improve taste and odor), surface water from the Kern River (treated with municipal scale membrane filtration), and treated water purchased from the Kern County Water Agency.
+California Water uses a combination of local groundwater produced by 77 active wells, surface water from the Kern River (treated with municipal scale membrane filtration), and treated water purchased from the Kern County Water Agency.

 Arsenic Detected In Bakersfield Drinking Water